cheapjack/my-first-pcb/README.md

 *"and I think...the great.. goal is in fact to become someone else, to transform itself from a unitary identity to an identity that includes the other without supressing the difference.
 That he says is the great goal."*

-My forthcoming experiments here with @amcewen are based on the idea that through learning how to make your first pcb we can also begin to consider how we might make a [critical Bill of Materials (BOM)](https://github.com/cheapjack/my-first-pcb) and that this might be a good habit to get into for maker culture and business-not-quite-as-usual.
+Some experiments here with @amcewen are based on the idea that through learning how to make your first pcb we can also begin to consider how we might make a [critical Bill of Materials (BOM)](https://github.com/cheapjack/my-first-pcb) and that this might be a good habit to get into for maker culture and business-not-quite-as-usual.
 People like [Adrian McEwwn](https://twitter.com/amcewen) and [MCQN.com](https://mcqn.com) are passionate that hackerspace and makerspaces and ways of making technology can change the world, maybe one BOM at a time...

 ## MET Matrix

-Map out the energy toxicity matrix so we trace the complete carbon cost of your build using the [Materials Energy Toxicity Matrix](http://thingscon2018.productscience.net/) developed at OMGCLIMATE 2019.
+Map out an [energy toxicity matrix](MET_Matrix.md) so we trace the complete carbon costs of your build taken from the [Thingscon 2018 Materials Energy Toxicity Matrix](http://thingscon2018.productscience.net/) developed at OMGCLIMATE 2019.
 We found this via [@mrchrisadams](https://twitter.com/mrchrisadams) excellent talk on [Reducing Carbon In the Digital Realm](https://docs.google.com/presentation/d/1_uTPiW5aMCwFhZcpLDxjY-AQMgDmHIyUEZQQ-G6XXq8/edit#slide=id.g5d9e2f62d2_0_42) at [Maintenance Festival 2019 in Liverpool](https://festivalofmaintenance.org.uk)